Place-Based Learning

 Our student-citizens also participate in the local community’s arts, cultural, and social scenes.
 While many boarding school students are encapsulated on their schools’ campuses, Northwood students become engaged members of the local area, and we consider Lake Placid and the Adirondack Mountains as part of our campus.

-Experiential and Immersive Learning
+Experiential and Immersive Learning Experiences

 The Innovation Hub